IBM/cloud-native-starter/workshop-one-service/0-create-kubernetes-cluster.md

 #### Step 6: Press "Create custer"

-#### Step 7: Now you will be forwarded to you cluster on IBM Cloud and you can verify the status of the creation of you cluster
+#### Step 7: Now you will be forwarded to your cluster on IBM Cloud and you can verify the status of the creation of your cluster

 The creation of the custer takes up to 20 min.